DelazJ/OSGeoLive-doc/doc/overview/qgis_overview.rst

 * Friendly graphical user interface:

   * identify/select features
   * edit/view/search attributes
   * on the fly projection
-    * print composer
+  * print layout
   * feature labeling
   * change vector and raster symbology
   * add a graticule layer
   * and more ...

 * Easy Viewing of many Vector and Raster Formats

-    * database tables: PostgreSQL/PostGIS, Oracle Spatial, MS SQL Spatial, SpatiaLite
+  * database tables: PostgreSQL/PostGIS, GeoPackage, Oracle Spatial, MS SQL Spatial, SpatiaLite
   * most vector formats: including ESRI shapefiles, MapInfo, SDTS and GML, OpenStreetMap vectors
   * raster formats such as digital elevation models, aerial photography or landsat imagery
+  * mesh formats such as NetCDF, GRIB, DAT
   * GRASS locations and mapsets
   * online spatial data served as OGC-compliant WMS, WMTS, WFS or WCS
-    * 2.5D rendering support
+  * 2.5D and 3D rendering support

 * Create, edit and export spatial data using:

   * digitizing tools for GRASS and shapefile formats
   * the georeferencer plugin
   * GPS tools to import and export GPX format, convert other GPS formats to GPX, or down/upload directly to a GPS unit

-* Perform spatial analysis using integrated support for SAGA, OTB, MMGIS and GRASS
+* Perform spatial analysis using native tools and integrated support for SAGA, OTB and GRASS

   * map algebra
   * terrain analysis
   * hydrologic modeling
   * network analysis
   * comprehensive searchable toolbox of functions
   * define and run reusable analysis routines by chaining functions using a graphical modelling tool
   * and many others

 * Publish to the internet
 * Extensible plugin architecture